 Florida is a Winter Destination

 I have heard this said many times.
-"Florida is a great place to visit during the winter months", people will say.
-Certainly the sunshine state may seem appealing when you are looking to escape the uninhabitable New England winters, but the true veterans of Florida travel know the summers are more exciting.
+"Florida is a great place to visit during the winter months" the people will say.
+Certainly the sunshine state may seem appealing when you are looking to escape the uninhabitable New England winters, but the true veterans of Florida travel know the summers are far more exciting.

 Sure, the winters seem nice with temperatures above freezing and the complete lack of snow.
+In fact, the only reference to snow you will hear are the locals talking about all the snowbirds(people from the North) running around.
 You seldom have to worry about frostbite during an afternoon hiking trip and a cold spell means you better wear a jacket.
 Pretty mundane if you ask me.